ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 ![Key objectives of MOSIP](_images/mosip_prd/Key_objectives_of_the_platform.JPG)

-## 7. ARCHITECTURE OVERVIEW
-MOSIP Architecture is defined in 5 separate sections which are detailed in GitHub wiki.
-Click on each specific header name to navigate to wiki for further details.

-### 7.1 Principles [**[↑]**](#table-of-content)
-This section consists of the foundational principles of MOSIP based on which the architecture is defined.
-The key principle considered includes: Open source and Vendor Neutral, Adaptability, Security, Multi party, Authorization, Authentication, Multi language support, Performance and Scalability, High Availability, and Auditability.

-Please refer [**wiki**](Architecture-Principles-&-Platform-Goals) for more details.
-### 7.2 Platform Features [**[↑]**](#table-of-content)
-#### 7.2.1 Configurability [**[↑]**](#table-of-content)

-MOSIP should be flexible for countries to configure the base platform according to their specific requirements.
-Some of the examples of configurability are
-* Country should be able to choose the features required.
-For example, it must be possible for a country to turn off Finger Print capture
-* Country should be able to configure the attributes of an ID Object
-* Country should be able to define the length of the UIN number.
-#### 7.2.2 Extensibility [**[↑]**](#table-of-content)

-MOSIP should be flexible to extend functionality on top of the basic platform.
-Some of the examples of extensibility are
-* A country should be able to introduce a new step in processing data
-* Integrate MOSIP with other ID systems and include it as part of the MOSIP data processing flow
-#### 7.2.3 Modularity [**[↑]**](#table-of-content)

-All components in MOSIP should be modular and their features exposed via interfaces such that the implementation behind the interface can be changed without affecting other modules.
-Some examples of modularity are
-* UIN generator algorithm provided by the platform can be replaced by a country with their own implementation
-* The default demographic deduplication algorithm provided by MOSIP can be changed to a different one without impacting the process flow
-### 7.3 Process View [**[↑]**](#table-of-content)
-This section provides a functional overview of the processes like Pre-registration, Registration Client, Registration Processor, and ID Authentication.

-Please refer [**wiki**](Process-view) for more details.

-### 7.4 Logical View [**[↑]**](#table-of-content)
-This section details the key design aspects considered for MOSIP.
-This includes Ecosystem approach, Configurability, Extensibility, Modularity, and Solution Principles.

-Please refer [**wiki**](Logical-Architecture) for more details.

-### 7.5 Technology Stack [**[↑]**](#table-of-content)
-This section lists all the technologies used in building MOSIP platform.

-Please refer [**wiki**](Technology-Stack) for more details.

-### 7.6 Data Architecture [**[↑]**](#table-of-content)
-This section details the data architecture of MOSIP which includes Security, Multi-Language, High Availability, Auditability, and High Performance.
-It also details the data models and its naming standards.

-Please refer [**wiki**](MOSIP-Data-Architecture) for more details.

 ## 3. FUNCTIONAL OVERVIEW
 This section details out the design aspects of MOSIP, driven by the key functional modules as listed below.
 Navigate to wiki for further details on each module.
 ### 3.1 Pre-Registration [**[↑]**](#table-of-content)